renanvolkers/DesignPatterns/Composite/README.md

 # Composite
-is a creational design pattern that lets you construct complex objects step by step.
-The pattern allows you to produce different types and representations of an object using the same construction code.

-# Buil Company
 Composite pattern is a partitioning design pattern and describes a group of objects that is treated the same way as a single instance of the same type of object.
 The intent of a composite is to “compose” objects into tree structures to represent part-whole hierarchies.
 It allows you to have a tree structure and ask each node in the tree structure to perform a task.

 The Composite Pattern has four participants: